 World Population Balance is a non-profit, 501 (c)(3) organization.

-We present our message through public presentations and conferences, appointments with elected officials, written articles, our web site, newsletter, media interviews, and advertisements.
+We present our message through public presentations, website, podcasts, social media, newsletter, media interviews, and advertisements.

 World Population Balance members come from across the political spectrum.
 Many members are strongly pro-life and others are pro-choice.
 We respectfully agree to disagree about many issues, including abortion, in order to focus time and energy on achieving a sustainable global population.

 Each of us needs to be a good steward of the Earth and its resources.
 We need to come together as a global community to bring about sustainable population in a humane and intelligent manner.
 We could reach this truly sustainable population of one to two billion people by having fewer births (no abortions) during the next hundred years.